 Not long ago, the availability of soft contact lenses for astigmatism — especially soft lenses designed to correct high amounts or unusual types of astigmatism — was quite limited.
 No more.

 Today, there are many brands and styles of toric soft lenses, including disposable contact lenses for astigmatism that are available in designs and materials for monthly, biweekly and even daily replacement.

-There also are color contact lenses with toric designs that correct astigmatism while enhancing or changing your eye color, and toric bifocal contact lenses that correct both astigmatism and presbyopia.
+There also are colour contact lenses with toric designs that correct astigmatism while enhancing or changing your eye colour, and toric bifocal contact lenses that correct both astigmatism and presbyopia.
 There even are toric silicone hydrogel lenses designed for up to 30 days of overnight wear, and custom-made soft lenses that can correct virtually any type or amount of astigmatism.